 In the low lying hills beyond, you can make out a road that zigzags and climbs upwards, away from the sea.

 We were intrigued by this road, we had a bit of time to play with, so we decided to explore this, too.
 We were to find great views of the Kaş peninsula from there!

 Kaş Antiphellos Theatre – Useful Info

 - Antiphellos Theatre is a 5-10 minute walk from the centre of Kaş.
+See map below.
 It’s signposted from the junction just before you reach the seafront.

 - Entrance is free.

-- If you visit Antiphellos in summer, protect yourself from the sun in the usual ways because, as with most ancient theatres, there’s little shade.
+- If you visit Antiphellos in summer, protect yourself from the sun in the usual ways.
+As with most ancient theatres, there’s little shade.